 ThinkTwice, previously known as youth with a vision (1996 – 2003). began as the prevention programme of the Pregnancy Help Centre (PHC) in Cape Town in 1996 to meet the growing demand for women and teenagers experiencing the crisis of an unplanned pregnancy.

-Women received counselling and assistance with their decisions through the intervention programme.
+Women received counselling and assistance with their decisions through the Crisis Counselling intervention programme.
+The youth with a vision team visited high schools and implemented the Undiluted and personal growth groups prevention programmes.
 On the other hand, the prevention programme called Youth with a Vision, visited high schools and implemented Undiluted and Personal Growth Groups (PGGs).
 The aim of these lifestyle education programmes was to prevent the spread of HIV, STIs and unplanned teenage pregnancies.

 At the end of 2009, as a result of a strategic meeting, ThinkTwice decided to focus on the pre-school sector of our education.
 However, high school as well as parents programmes are still being delivered on demand and/or where there are opportunities.

 In 2015 we were accredited with the ETDP SETA (ETDP10873)